Necktschnagge/atmega-playgound/README.md

-# Fusselsoft-Home-Controller
+# atmega-playgound
-useful and user specific smart home via microcontroller by atmel

-(more specific docu is coming soon.)
+my personal playground for custom smart home implementation, using microcontroller of the AtMega and AtTiny series.

 First prototyp state was a simple blinking of the light arc (without FUVM usage).

-I will upload some videos soon and post a link here.
+I may upload videos some day.

 #### _on 2017-08-05:_

 software can target a 7 segment output, can read distance from ultrasonic sensor (HC-SR04)

 **Goal is:**
-* writing a lite "Operating System" for Atmel CPUs for home automation purpose which comes with:
+* writing a lite framework for Atmel CPUs for home automation purpose which comes with:
 * * a cooperative scheduler
 * * simple user interface tools
 * * some tools for distance sensor